D&B Software

-Dun & Bradstreet Software Services, often shortened to D&B Software, was formed by the merger of the Management Science America and McCormack & Dodge companies in June 1990, under the ownership of the Dun & Bradstreet corporation.
+Dun & Bradstreet Software Services, often shortened to D&B Software, was an American computer software company formed by the merger of the Management Science America and McCormack & Dodge companies in June 1990, under the ownership of the Dun & Bradstreet corporation.
 In 1982, McCormack & Dodge was described by The New York Times as "one of the nation's top three financial software concerns."

-Overview
+History

+Management Science America was founded in Atlanta, Georgia, and grew to be one of the largest mainframe software vendors under CEO John Imlay, who joined in 1970.

-After the merger, the separate company headquarters, located in Massachusetts and Atlanta, were retained with videoconferencing used for communication.
+After the June 1990 merger, the separate company headquarters of MSA and McCormack & Dodge, located in Massachusetts and Atlanta, respectively, were retained, with videoconferencing used for communication.
 Originally, the merged company was a supplier of financial packages that ran on mainframe computers.
 In 1991, they released the client-server middleware application suite named SmartStream that ran on HP-UX.
 Smartstream 3.0 was introduced in early 1995.

 Geac

 In 1996, D&B Software was acquired for US$150 million by the Canadian client-server application firm Geac Computer Corporation, who immediately split the services into two divisions.